SFTtech/openage/doc/reverse_engineering/game_mechanics/rates.md

 # Animals

-Sheeps and deers rot at rate of `1 food / 2 seconds`.
+Sheep and deer rot at rate of `1 food / 2 seconds`.
 Shepherds get food at `10 food / 12 seconds` (one every 0.8333 seconds).

 # Relics